teaminkling/.github/CONTRIBUTING.md

 ## Getting Started

 - [Ensure you have a GitHub account][join].
-- Feel free to open an issue to report any bugs.
+- Feel free to open an issue to report any bugs or request a new feature/enhancement.
-- The discussions page (if one exists for the repository) is a free, safe, and open environment to
-  discuss:
-  - Feature requests.
-  - Showcases.
-  - Whatever comes to mind!

 ## The Basics